 Ansible uses a very simple language (YAML, in the form of Ansible Playbooks) that allows you to spell out your automation jobs in a way that means plain English.

 Ansible works by configuring client machines from a computer that has the Ansible components installed and configured.
-It communicates over normal SSH channels to retrieve information from remote machines.
+It communicates over standard SSH channels to retrieve information from remote machines.
 This means that any computer that you can administer through SSH, you can also administer through Ansible.

-1 .
 Connect to your server using SSH:

 ssh root@SERVER_IP

-If you do not know your server IP, you can list your existing servers using scw ps
+If you do not know your server IP, you can list your existing servers using

-The server IP can also be retrieved from the Scaleway Console.
+(Scaleway CLI).
+For more information on the Scaleway CLI, refer to the tutorial on the Scaleway Command Line Interface.The server IP can also be retrieved from the Scaleway console.
 Once logged in, check the IP Adresses in the Servers tab of the left menu.

-2 .
-Update Ubuntu packet manager:
+Update the Ubuntu package manager:

 apt update

-2 .
 Install the Ansible software

 apt install ansible

-3 .
 Check that the installation is successful

 ansible --version